syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% tabs %}
 {% highlight c# %}
 /// <summary>
 /// Remove the selected annotation.
 /// </summary>
 /// <param name="selectedAnnotation">The selected annotation instance that may be obtained from the annotation selected event</param>
 void RemoveSelectedAnnotation(Annotation selectedAnnotation)
 {
+    // Remove the annotation using the RemoveAnnotation method of SfPdfViewer instance.
     PdfViewer.RemoveAnnotation(selectedAnnotation);
 }
 {% endhighlight %}
 {% endtabs %}